-Crows Nest Falls Lookout is a 2.1km, grade 3 hike located in the Crows Nest National Park, Queensland.
-The hike should take around 1 hr to complete.
+Crows Nest Falls Lookout is a 2.1km, grade 3 hike in Crows Nest National Park, Queensland.
+This hike typically takes 1 hour to complete.

 Warning